-The brakes and the built-in electronic rectifier are classified as Group 1 equipment in accordance with EN 55011.
+The brakes and the recommended electronic rectifiers are classified as Group 1 equipment in accordance with EN 55011.
 As far as the emissions from this equipment are concerned, one distinguishes between field guided radiated interference and line-conducted interference.

 a) Radiated interference: